 When in focus, a tab bar covers the top 140 pixels of your content area.
 It’s translucent by default, allowing any content beneath to peek through.
 A tab bar is always positioned at the top of the screen, but quickly slides away when not in focus, providing an unobstructed view of your content.

 In general, use a tab bar to organize information at the app level.
 A tab bar is a good way to flatten your information hierarchy and provide access to several peer information categories or modes at once.

 Use badging to communicate unobtrusively.
-You can display a badge—a red oval containing white text and either a number or an exclamation point—on a tab to indicate that new information is associated with that view or mode.
+You can display a badge—a red oval containing a white number or exclamation point—on a tab to indicate that new information is associated with that view or mode.

 Use badging judiciously.
 Don’t overwhelm people by presenting huge amounts of new or important information.

 Avoid having too many tabs.
 Each additional tab increases the complexity of your app, making it harder to locate information.
 Aim for tabs with short titles to avoid crowding and causing tabs to fall off the screen when the tab bar is in focus.

 Don’t remove or disable a tab when its function is unavailable.
 If tabs are available in some cases but not in others, your app’s interface becomes unstable and unpredictable.
 Ensure that all tabs are always enabled, and explain why a tab’s content is unavailable.
 For example, the Music tab in iTunes shows a screen explaining how to download songs if there are no songs to list.

 Match tab bars to your app’s visual style.
 Apply a tint or adjust opacity to match a tab bar to your app’s color scheme and style.

 Stick with short, text-based tab titles.
 In general, a concisely written title is cleaner and more straightforward than an icon, which can easily be misinterpreted.
 Give tabs short titles to avoid crowding and pushing them offscreen.